PogScience/PogScienceWebsite/README.md

   in production, to renew Twitch-revoked subscriptions._
 - `./manage.py unsubscribe [streamer_twitch_id…]` — Unsubscribes the given (or all, if none given) streamers from EventSub-based Twitch live updates.
+- `./manage.py synclivestreams` — Updates viewers count and stream preview for every online stream.
+Does nothing if no one is online. _Every 2 min in production._

+_Scheduled tasks shall not be executed at the same time in production._